-- Address detailed operational matters or the management of specific assets. - Detailed design of projects or specific location of future projects in detail. - Cannot change land use or put rules in place for new development. - Identify all options and assess the feasibility of each possibility.
+- Address detailed operational matters or the management of specific assets. - Provide detailed design of projects or specific location of future projects in detail. - Change land use or put rules in place for new development. - Identify all options and assess the feasibility of each possibility.